Genconnex Direct

 3.

-make sure the pink vent tube just below the large
+For EU2200i generators made starting in 2021, make sure the pink vent tube just below the large side door is not clogged.

 4.

-If you are trying to run your EU2000i generator on
+If you are trying to run your EU2000i generator on natural gas, please contact us at sales@genconnex.net for our updated fuel injector and

-and natural gas orifice.
+natural gas orifice.

 5.

-if your generator is hard to start and runs very
+Check that you have the correct fuel orifice installed if your generator is hard to start and runs very rough then turns off.
+It is possible to run

-instance, but it will idle very poorly, have very little
+from natural gas with the propane orifice installed, for instance, but it will idle very poorly, have very little power and will shut off after the first

-running or so (once warmed up) then quickly on
+10min of running or so (once warmed up) then quickly on subsequent attempts to run.
+The number on the individual orifice bags corresponds

-size used to make it.
-I.e. the #25 orifice is made
+to the drill bit size used to make it.
+I.e. the #25 orifice is made with a #25 drill bit measuring 0.149 inches.
+Propane has a higher energy density

-gas so the holes size should be noticeably smaller
+than natural gas so the holes size should be noticeably smaller than the natural gas orifices.

 6.

-If you are using your generator above 5,000ft you
+If you are using your generator above 5,000ft you should install our free high-altitude orifice to correct for operation in a thinner atmosphere.

 7.

 Change the spark plug.
-A spark plug can have a
+A spark plug can have a damaged resister inside that cannot be seen from the outside.
+The generator can sometimes

-operate but it will run rough and not be able to get
+still operate but it will run rough and not be able to get over approximately ½ power before dying as the load is increased.

 8.

-without making sure to meet all town, state and
+We do not recommend running your generator inside of any other enclosure, building or facility without making sure to meet all town, state and

 federal gas and fire codes.
-We also do not
+We also do not recommend this or changing the airflow into or out of the exhaust with exhaust extensions that are

-generator.
-Note all of these issues can be
+not professionally designed and tested for this specific generator.
+Note all of these issues can be dangerous a person’s health, and cause poor

 running (and it may be sporadic).